anamendes23/game_engine/README.md

 The game engine is currently build for Windows only.
 In order to have the option available to build the application to other platforms, [premake](https://github.com/premake/premake-core) will be used.

+### Event System

+Application needs to receive events to dispatch them to layers.
+The Window class will receive these events and communicate with Application class.
+Set up a call back function to pass event data to the Application.

+The event system was implemented for application, mouse, key, and window events.

 ### Application Layer

 Code that deals with application lifecycle and events.